Beck-R/funguy/README.md

 # Installation:

 First, you will need to setup a virtual environment using `python3 -m venv <venv>`.

 After that, you will need to activate said virtual environment using `source <venv>/bin/activate`.

 After you have done this you will need to install the neseccary dependencies using `pip3 install -r requirements.txt`.

 You should also create a django superuser by running `sudo docker-compose run web python manage.py createsuperuser`.

+You may need to run `sudo docker-compose run web python manage.py makemigrations funguy_api` to create the migrations.

 # Usage: